This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 Cross-media Ownership Concentration

-This indicator aims to assess the concentration of ownership across the different sectors – TV, print, audio, and any other relevant media – of the media industry.
-Cross-media concentration is measured by adding up the market shares of the top-8 media companies or owners.
-In this case, financial market shares were not always available.
-Cross-media ownership was instead calculated on the basis of weighted audience shares for the print, radio and TV market.
-Audience shares for online outlets were not available.
-The results are not an indicator for economic strength in different media sectors but rather for the potential influence on public opinion when considering all media types.
+This indicator aims to assess the concentration of ownership in the different sectors – television, newspapers, audio, and any other relevant media – of the media industry (cross-media).
+Cross-media ownership concentration is measured by adding up the market shares of Top 8 media companies/owners.
+When market data are not available, weighted audience shares are used instead, in which case the results are not the indicator of the economic strength across different media sectors but rather of the potential influence on public opinion.

 Why?